Durgasravanipenumaka/CPP/Notes.md

 int &r=a;     //wrong

 ```
-- 2.Reference must be unintialized at the time of its declaration.
+- 2.Reference must be intialized at the time of its declaration.
 ```cpp
 int a;
 int &z;